How much money to bring...

 Your 10 day trip is FREE and our program provides you with at least 2 meals a day.
 On the days you’re responsible for one of your meals, we will take you to the mall or an area with restaurants.
 The cost for a typical meal should be around $9 - $10 per day.
 You may occasionally want to buy bottled water (although the tap water is perfectly fine), snacks, drinks, etc.

-Finally, in Israel, it is customary to tip both the tour guide and the bus driver at the end of the program.
-Our experience is that $70 is appropriate for a 10-day trip.
-Tipping is not mandatory, and if this is something that you cannot afford or in which you do not want to participate, do not be embarrassed to tip less or to refrain altogether.
+Finally, in Israel, it is customary to tip both the tour guide and the bus driver at the end of the program. $70 in total is appropriate for a 10-day trip.
+Tipping is not mandatory, however it is the standard in Israel to do so.
 Please note that it is neither customary nor appropriate to tip the North American support staff or the Israeli guards/medics on the trip.

 How to bring it...